evansnyamekye/final-capstone-rails-api/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

 - Coming soon.
-- [Link](https://github.com/tsheporamantso/final-capstone-react-front-end) to Stay Sphere fron-end repository
+- [Link](https://github.com/tsheporamantso/final-capstone-react-front-end) to Stay Sphere front-end repository

 <p align="right">(<a href="#readme-top">back to top</a>)</p>